dooji2/timewarp/README.md

 **Requires Fabric API.
 Also compatible with NeoForge, using Sintrya Connector, requires Forgified Fabric API.**

 **Timewarp** is a Minecraft mod that brings back classic game mechanics with a fun twist!
-It adds random challenges with retro gameplay and lets you create areas where old-school mechanics can be enabled.
+It adds random challenges with old gameplay and lets you create areas where old-school mechanics can be enabled.
 Customize everything to bring back the feel of older Minecraft versions.

 The mod’s data is saved in the world’s root folder as `timewarp_data.json`.
 This includes all configuration settings, timewarp areas, and shift settings, making your Timewarp setup world-specific.
 ## Usage